EasyCorp/EasyAdminBundle/Resources/doc/getting-started/1-installation.md

 ### Step 4: Prepare the Web Assets of the Bundle

-This bundle includes several CSS, JavaScript and font files which are used in the backend interface.
+This bundle uses several CSS, JavaScript and font files to create the backend interfaces.
 Execute the following command to make those assets available in your Symfony application:

 ```cli
 php app/console assets:install --symlink